ddella/Docker_2_Nets/README.md

 Use the following steps to start a Docker container with 2 NICs.

 1. Create (don't run) a container with one NIC
->Looks like you can have more than one `--network` command with Docker command line.
+>Looks like you can't have more than one `--network` command with Docker command line.
 ```sh
 docker create -p 2222:22 --network frontend \
 --name twonics --hostname twonics --ip 172.31.10.25 \